 Might be difficult for beginners to use

 Metal chopsticks are a stylish option that will appeal to those with contemporary tastes.
 Made of food-grade 18/8 stainless steel, this style from Hiware has a spiral thread design along the handle that makes it anti-slip.
+They are eco-friendly, odorless, and more durable than wood versions, which makes them a great choice for households that use chopsticks often.

 Material: Stainless steel | Length: 9 inches | Dishwasher Safe: Yes | Style: Chinese